Bataan is a province of Central Luzon Region, Philippines.

 Industries –> Agriculture, Manufacturing, Tourism

 Major Products –> Rice, corn, poultry, egg, refined petroleum, petrochemicals, ships, clothes

 Second District –> Balanga City, Limay, Orion, Pilar

 Governor –> Jose Enrique S. Garcia III

 Predecessor –> Albert Garcia

 Representative (2nd District) –> Jose Enrique S. Garcia III

-The province of Bataan was created on January 11, 1757 out of the towns of Pampanga.
-It played a very important role during World War II.
-It is here where the remnants of the combined Philippine-American forces surrendered to the Japanese invaders.
+Bataan played a very important role during World War II.
+It was here where the remnants of the combined Philippine-American forces surrendered to the Japanese invaders.
 After the surrender came the “Death March” of thousands of prisoners of war (POW) who walked on foot towards Camp O’Donnell in Tarlac Province.

 Go here to see all the famous people from Bataan Province.

 Go here to see all the candidates and results of the 2019 election in Bataan.